saha-rajdeep/eks-demos/ADOT_Demo/Readme.md

     }
     ```

-2. Attach this policy to previously created AWS IAM role.This way the access to AWS X-Ray is given to the Service Account as well which is going to be used by the pods.
+2. Attach this policy to previously created AWS IAM role.This way the access to AWS X-Ray is given to the Service Account as well which is going to be used by the pods to export their traces.
 3. Lets setup a Sample Application and Traffic Generator in order to create some traces that will reflect in our X-Ray Console

     1. Lets deploy the traffic Generator first which will be creating traffic on the port 4567